-I am directing part of a multi-year, multi-institution Mellon-funded project on enabling digital scholarship with medieval manuscripts.
-Hoping to move beyond the simple digitization of manuscripts and the increased access that digitization makes possible, we are asking what new research questions can be imagined–and answered–through a second generation of digital tools.
+I directed part of a multi-year, multi-institution Mellon-funded project on enabling digital scholarship with medieval manuscripts.
+Hoping to move beyond the simple digitization of manuscripts and the increased access that digitization makes possible, we asked what new research questions could be imagined–and answered–through a second generation of digital tools.

-My part of the project involves the corpus of 800 extant English Books of Hours.
-I am investigating what can be done with a large and relatively standardized body of data to find discrepancies and locate patterns.
-I am also interested in the use of digital data for visual, as well as textual, analysis.
-Finally, we are re-imagining scholars’ working environments in a digital future: bringing digital facsimiles of two distant objects together on one screen, annotating the images themselves, and archiving notes for collaboration and personal use.
+My part of the project involved the corpus of c.
+800 extant English Books of Hours, through which I investigated what could be done with a large and relatively standardized body of data to find discrepancies and locate patterns.
+I was also interested in exploring how digital data can be used for visual, as well as textual, analysis.
+Finally, we worked through the project as a whole to re-imagine scholars’ working environments in a digital future: bringing digital facsimiles of two distant objects together on one screen, annotating the images themselves, and archiving notes for collaboration and personal use.